athomasoriginal/com.betweentwoparens/src/pages/blog-posts/009-what-are-the-clojure-tools.md

 keywords: ['clojure tutorial', 'clojurescript beginner guide', 'clojure tools', 'clj']
 ---

-When I come to a new programming language I want to learn how to "get started" with said language.
-The idea of "getting started" can mean anything from learning the language itself, to learning the tools _of_ the language.
-For me, once I have a handle on a language's tools I can confidently work away at learning the language itself.

-For example, when I came to Clojure my questions went something like:
+When I start learning a new language I like to begin by understanding the tooling ecosystem.
+For me, having a handle on the tools enables me to confidently focus on learning the language itself<a href="#my-way" aria-describedby="footnote-label" id="my-way-ref">.</a>  For example, when I came to Clojure my questions went something like this:

 - How do I **install** Clojure?
-- How do I **run** my Clojure programs?
+- How do I **run** a Clojure program?
-- How do I **manage** Clojure packages?
+- How do I **manage** Clojure packages (dependencies)?
 - How do I **configure** a Clojure project?
 - How do I **build** Clojure for production?

-Several years ago, when I started with Clojure, the answers to these questions, and more, were [lein] or [boot].
-A little while later, the [clojure CLI tool], `clj/clojure`, entered the ring.
-Needless to say, I found it tricky to contextualize this new tool.
+Now, when I first came to clojure, the answer to the above questions was, _"use [lein] or [boot]"_.
+Then, around the end of 2017, a third option came along: the [Clojure CLI tool].
+Admitedly, it took me  a bit to "get it".
+Yet, when I finally pieced it together, I was onboard.
+It's my tool of choice.

-So, in this post I want to share some of my knowledge of what the `clj/clojure` tool is, the problem it solves and how it compares to `lein` and `boot`.
+So, in this post I want to share some of my learnings RE: what the `Clojure CLI tool` is, the problem it solves and how it compares to `lein` and `boot`.

 ## Clojure CLI Tool

-Before we begin, let's review what the Clojure CLI tool is.
-If you installed clojure using the [official guide] you will be using the clojure CLI tool.
-This is the fancy name for the `clj` or `clojure` commands.
+If you installed Clojure using the [official guide] you already have the `Clojure CLI tool`.
+Now, the `Clojure CLI tool` is a mouthful so the community often just refers to it as `clj`.
+Thus, For the rest of this post I'm going to say `clj`.

-This tool was officially released as part of Clojure 1.9.
-A few interesting notes about it.
-Firstly, `clj` and `clojure` are just bash scripts.
-Secondly, both `clj` and `clojure` actually do the same thing under the hood<a href="#clj-calls-clojure-note" aria-describedby="footnote-label" id="clj-calls-clojure-note-ref">.</a>  This second point was confusing for me, so I will explain it a little.

-Calling the `clj` command will call the `clojure` command.
-The difference is that when you call `clj` it wraps the `clojure` command with a tool called [rlwrap].
-Effectively, this adds [readline] support to the `clojure` command.
-Translation:  It makes it nicer to type in the Clojure REPL via the terminal.
-For this reason, you will be encouraged to use `clj` during development, where as `clojure` is more commonly used on production scripts<a href="#when-to-use-clojure-script" aria-describedby="footnote-label" id="when-to-use-clojure-script-ref">.</a>

-<aside class="blog-content__note">For the rest of this post I am going to refer to the <code class="gatsby-code-text">clj/clojure</code> tool as just <code class="gatsby-code-text">clj</code></aside>

-Now that we're friendly with the `clj` tool, let's dive into what it can do:
+Now that we're friendly with the `clj` tool, let's see how you might perform some common tasks:

 **Run** a clojure repl and programs respectively